violetacf/near-earth/README.md

 - Accessibility google lighthouse

-- Stretch goals: calendar to select a range of maximum a week, tests, handling errors
+- Stretch goals: calendar to select a range of maximum a week, tests, handling errors, authentication and authorisation for user to have a list of favourite stellar bodies